2013 · directed by amos le blanc & ohji inoue · featured on vice · cannes gold

 MMVA Best Much Video — Nomination

-2013 · directed by amos le blanc · produced with david newfeld (broken social scene)
+2016 · directed by amos le blanc · produced with muchfact

 A stripped-back, black and white film for a shoegaze/atmosphere pop track.
 Stereofox called it "a really professional video" and praised how the monochromatic approach — counterintuitively set against a colorful song — elevates the work beyond typical music video conventions.
 Produced with David Newfeld, known for his work with Broken Social Scene.